software-trizzey/site/README.md

 ```

 ## License

+This site builds on the work of Lee Rob's [website](https://github.com/leerob/site), and I'm grateful for the inspiration.

 1. You are free to use this code as inspiration.
 2. Please do not copy it directly.